Not uncommon for charges to be amended because of developments: Chan Chun Sing on Iswaran's case

 He said individuals from the private sector who serve as chairpersons or board directors on our statutory boards play an important role in building resilient and effective public-sector organisations.

-"On the contrary, if we do not have an ethos or system that ensures clean, honest government, we will not be able to attract the right people from the private sector to join us," he said.
+"On the contrary, if we do not have an ethos or system that ensures clean, honest government, we would not be able to attract the right people from the private sector to join us," he said.

 Lim also asked about the impact of recent developments on public trust and whether Singapore's anti-corruption laws have to be reviewed.

-"Instead, we ask ourselves whether it was an individual or systemic matter, if the rules were clear but were flouted or ignored, what we need to do is not to adjust the rules, but to take decisive action against the offender.
+"Instead, we ask ourselves whether it was an individual or systemic matter.
+If the rules were clear but were flouted or ignored, what we need to do is not to adjust the rules, but to take decisive action against the offender.

 If the rules were unclear, we should clarify or simplify the rules.
-If the rules were too lax, or if was a new situation not envisaged or covered by the rules, we should update the rules."
+If the rules were too lax, or if it was a new situation not envisaged or covered by the rules, we should update the rules."

 Top photos by Mothership and MDDI